 Free phone for seniors eligibility and restrictions

-Requirements may vary by state, but you must meet the income guidelines or participate in one of the following programs:
+Requirements for a free phone for seniors may vary by state, but you must meet the income guidelines or participate in one of the following programs:

 - Supplemental Nutrition Assistance Program (Food Stamps or SNAP)

 - Supplemental Security Income (SSI)